 Lifetime Giving Societies

 Created in 2009, the Lifetime Giving Society recognizes donors for cumulative gifts to Catholic Charities totaling $500,000 or more.
-Members receive the benefits of the Founder’s Circle including an invitation to a private event with Donald Cardinal Wuerl, the Archbishop of Washington as well as other forms of unique and special recognition for these extraordinary levels of generosity.
+Members receive the benefits of the Founder’s Circle including an invitation to a private event with Cardinal Wilton Gregory of the Archdiocese of Washington, as well as other forms of unique and special recognition for these extraordinary levels of generosity.

 $500,000 + Monsignor O’Grady Society

 Credited with founding the Catholic Charities movement in the United States, Monsignor John O’Grady served as the secretary of the National Conference of Catholic Charities until retiring at age 75 in 1961.
 He was a fierce advocate for the poor and developed the idea for a national program of social welfare in the Catholic Church, growing from a local parish model to the national level.

 Monsignor O’Grady worked tirelessly on behalf of the aged, the poor, inspired neighborhood involvement in the Catholic Charities, and fought for immigration policy change.
 He played a significant role in the settlement of thousands of displaced Latin Americans following WWII.

 $1 million + James Cardinal Hickey Society

 Beginning in 1980 and continuing for 20 years, Cardinal James Hickey led the Archdiocese during a time of profound growth for Catholic Charities.
 He was instrumental in founding new programs for the poor, deepening the connection between social responsibility and religious principles in the Washington, D.C., area.